schmettow/New_Stats/docs/Generalized_Linear_Models.md

-The intercept now has the interpretation as the expected number of deviations with the legacy design in the first session.
-However, it is incorrect to speak of the effects in terms of differences now, they are *multipliers*.
-This is thanks to the following arithmetic law:
+The intercept now has the interpretation as the number of deviations with the legacy design in the first session.
+However, all the other coefficients are no longer summative, but *multiplicative*.
+It would therefore be incorrect to speak of them in terms of differences.

 $$
-\mu_i =\\
+\begin{aligned}
-\exp(\beta_0 + x_1\beta_1 + x_2\beta_2) =\\
+\mu_i &= \exp(\beta_0 + x_1\beta_1 + x_2\beta_2) \\
-\exp(\beta_0) \exp(x_1\beta_1) \exp(x_2\beta_2)
+&= \exp(\beta_0) \exp(x_1\beta_1) \exp(x_2\beta_2)
+\end{aligned}
 $$

-On the left-hand side, fitted responses are obtained by the usual linear combination, then the whole sum is taken to the exponent.
-This is precisely how fitted responses are generated.
-In contrast, when coefficients are taken to the exponent, first, their effects become *multiplicative* and that can be reported in a very natural way:
+It has alwyays been more natural to speak of these effects in multiplicative form.
+If we would say "With the novel interface 1.8 fewer errors are being made", that means nothing.
+1.8 fewer than what?
+Instead, the following statements make perfect sense:

 1. In the first session, the novel design  produces 2.291 *times* the deviations than with the legacy design.
 1. For the legacy design, every new training session reduces the number of deviations *by factor* 0.79
 1. The reduction rate per training session of the novel design is *92.73% as compared to the legacy design.

 ```r
 detach(IPump)
 ```

-#### Dissolving saturation effects

-With link functions (other than the identity link), interpreting coefficients is all about getting back to the measured scale.
-However, in the IPump case, the measured scale had one nasty property: performance improvement is not linear.
-This is why earlier in this book we modelled the relationship between amount of training and performance with an ordered factorial model [#OFM].
-A constant difference by unit, as the LRM requires, is of little value for learning curves, because it would inevitably predict impossible fitted responses at some point.
-In contrast, on the linear predictor scale, negative values are perfectly fine, they just become multipliers smaller than one on the response scale.
+To summarize: reporting coefficients on the linearized scale is usually not an option As we are not used to think in logarithmic terms, any quantitative message would get lost.
+By applying the mean function, we get back to the original scale.
+As it turns out, speaking multiplicative is natural and conveys more information.
+As we will see next, linearized scales can even describe non-linear relationships, such as training progress.

+#### Linearizing learning curves {#learning-curves}

+The Achilles heel of Gaussian linear models is the linearity assumption.
+All measures in this universe are finite, which means that all processes eventually hit a boundary.
+Linearity is an approximation that works well if you stay away from the boundaries.
+If you can't, saturation effects happen and that means you have to add interaction effects or ordered factors to your model.
+Recall the IPump case, where we saw a learning curve over three sessions of practice with design Legacy and Novel.
+Learning curves are non-linear and we had to use an ordered factor model.
+Learning curves also have a lower boundary, which is often called the asymptote.
+As we will see now, learning curves can be described by one log-linearized slope coefficient, if the lower boundary is Zero.

-The idea of replacing the OFM with a linear regression, which one would better call a *linear__ized__ regression model (LzRM)*, is attractive.
-For one, with such a model we can obtain valid *forecast* of the learning process.
-And second, the LRM is more *parsimonous* [#parsimony].
-Even with longer sequences, an LzRM just needs two parameters: intercept and slope, whereas the OFM requires one coefficient per session.
+The idea of replacing the OFM with a  *linear__ized__ regression model (LzRM)*, is attractive.
+For one, with such a model we can obtain valid *forecasts* of the learning process.
+And second, the LzRM is more *parsimonous* \@ref(overfitting).
+For any sequence length, an LzRM just needs two parameters: intercept and slope, whereas the OFM requires one coefficient per session.

 What if I also told you, that exponential functions make pretty good learning curves?
-(Review the simulation in [#OFM]) Even the idea of a multiplicative effect bears some good intuition for learning processes, for example, if we say that by every session, errors are reduced to, say 80%, compared to the previous.
+(Review the simulation in \@ref(ofm)) Even the idea of a multiplicative effect bears some good intuition for learning processes, for example, if we say that by every session, errors are reduced to, say 80%, compared to the previous.
 This can be demonstrated by simulation of a learning experiment.
 This simulation takes a constant step size of $\log(.8) = -0.223$ on the linearized scale, resulting in a reduction of 20% per session.

 ```r